 It will probably take you time, to find what you're looking for and to sift through all the info available.
 And you probably don't know what to look for.
 So that's what a course is for - to teach you, but don't assume that they will explicitly train you for your job.
 The course I took was just general, had a lot of grammar study and lacked practical applications.

-Conclusion - I wasted my money on that TEFL course, but that's because I took one that didn't prepare me to teach who I taught
+I wasted my money on that TEFL course, but that's because I took one that didn't prepare me to teach who I taught.

 I taught mostly kids in Asia aged 6-13 which is a huge part of the job market in East Asia.
 You need practical tools to teach this age group.
 You need to know how to organize them, have fun, educate them AND deal with classroom management problems.

 If you are reading this article and if you made it this far then I'd say that you are considering or at least wondering whether you should take a course and get certified.
 Since you are probably just on the fence then my advice is this: